Copyright Match Tool

-- Under the Copyright section, monitor the Matches tab to see any very similar videos that we find uploaded to YouTube.
+- Under the Copyright section, monitor the Matches tab to see any similar videos that we find uploaded to YouTube.

 - There are several actions that you can take when reviewing matches in the tool, depending on how you want to manage your rights:

-- Message the channel – Initiate a conversation with the uploading channel notifying them that the re-upload has been identified.
+- Message the channel – Start a conversation with the uploading channel notifying them that the re-upload has been identified.
 You can keep track of who you've notified in the Messages tab and continue the conversation over email.

 - Request removal – Submit a legal request for YouTube to remove the matched video from the site.
 You have two options when choosing this action: